RedHatInsights/topological_inventory-guides/README.md

 # Topological Inventory (tp-inv) guides

-These guides describes how to install and run Topological Inventory
+These guides describes how to install and run Topological Inventory.

+**Update**: Now added Catalog and Approval services.

 ## Prerequisities